 -Images/words from old magazines, provided template and online sources, printouts of images and text

 Download Free Vision Board Template

-Take 10 to 15 minutes before you start just brainstorming about your goals.
+Take 10 to 15 minutes before you start to brainstorm about your goals.
 Think about what you really want and how it’ll feel when you achieve it.
 Write all the things that come to mind in a list.

-When you have all your images and text, lay them all out and identify 7 – 9 of them which are most important to you in this moment.
-We don’t want to overwhelm ourselves with too many goals at once, so pick the most significant ones for now. keep the other ones to go back to later when you’ve achieved some of the other goals you have.
+When you have all your images and text, lay them all out and identify about 7 to 9 which are most important to you at this moment.
+Don’t overwhelm yourself with too many goals at once, so pick the most significant ones for now.
+Keep the other ones to go back to later when you need new goals!